zzz-client/zzz/Untitled.md

 ## CLI

 1. Act on an Entity
+2. --show = print out an Entity
-2. Print out a formatted Entity
+3. --reveal = print out a formatted Entity
+4. --create
+  - --scope
+  - --context

 Create an entity via prompts
   --scope
   --context
   --

 Edit an entity using EDITOR?

-Delete
+--

 ## TUI